A deeper look at perceptual inference

 With:

-Note that the quantity \(– \log p(o) \) remains unchanged during perceptual inference.
+The quantity \(– \ln p(o) \) remains unchanged during perceptual inference.
 The observation is what it is as long as the agent doesn’t change something in its environment that would cause the observation to change as a consequence.

 Surprise

-According to AIF, a biological agent strives to minimize surprise at all times as surprise means that the agent is outside its comfort zone, its expected or preferred mental states.
-To minimize surprise, the agent takes action to minimize free energy, thereby minimizing surprise.
+According to AIF, a biological agent strives to minimize surprise at all times as a large surprise means that the system is in a non-viable state.
+To minimize surprise, the agent not only infers a controller state but also takes action to perturb the system, thereby lowering surprise.
 Minimizing surprise will be the topic of coming posts.

 Links